Research & Clinical Trials

 MIHS clinical facilities include Maricopa Medical Center, a 450-bed, acute-care full-service hospital with 20,000 inpatient admissions annually; the Comprehensive Health Center, a multi-specialty ambulatory care clinic; 10 community-oriented Family Health Centers, strategically located throughout the County; and the McDowell Healthcare Clinic, serving people with HIV.

 The Arizona Burn Center, located within Maricopa Medical Center, a 450-bed acute-care, full service hospital and Level I trauma center with 20,000 inpatient admissions annually.
-Founded in 1965 by Dr. MacDonald Wood, the Arizona Burn Center has grown from a few beds set aside for burn care to the second busiest burn center in the nation, caring for over 900 adults and children each year.
+Founded in 1965 by Dr. MacDonald Wood, the Arizona Burn Center has grown from a few beds set aside for burn care to the second busiest burn center in the nation, caring for over 5,000 adults and children each year.
 It is the regional burn center for the southwestern United States, serving children and adults from Arizona, surrounding states and Northern Mexico.
-This center of excellence is a 19-bed facility, all of which can be dedicated intensive care beds, expandable to 44 beds institution-wide.
+This center of excellence is a 45-bed facility, of which 19 can be dedicated intensive care beds.
 The outpatient Arizona Burn Clinic serves approximately 5000 children and adults each year through five outpatient clinic rooms, a pressure garment measuring room, massage therapy and a dedicated telemedicine room.
 Emergency burn care is a dedicated 24 hours a day service, now available nationwide through the federal- and state-supported Arizona Burn Disaster Network.